 Taking lower doses throughout the day may have a gentler effect and help some people with anxiety symptoms.

 People generally consider valerian root supplements to be safe at the recommended doses.

-However, there is not enough research on valerian root supplements to ensure that they are safe, according to the Office of Dietary Supplements (ODS).
+However, there is not enough research on valerian root supplements to ensure that they are safe, according to the

 If a person is interested in taking valerian, they should talk to their doctor.